coderboy-exe/chat/README.md

 ## Overview

-A simple websocket based chat application powered by django-channels and Redis
+A simple (Anonymous) websocket based chat application powered by django-channels and Redis

 ## Prerequisites

-You need to have Docker installed in order to run this application.
+You need to have Python and Docker installed in order to run this application.
 CHeck out the installagion guide for your Operating System [here](https://www.docker.com/get-started/)

 ## Installation